 It’s warm, sweet and packs a boozy punch.
 But that last reason is why I can’t sip on it every day!

-The Irish Cream Cold Brew is the perfect everyday coffee drink to enjoy instead.
+The Irish Cream Cold Brew is the perfect everyday coffee

 It features iced cold brew coffee that’s been sweetened with an Irish cream coffee syrup.
 On top is a creamy layer of cold foam with another hint of Irish cream flavor.